 Short Stories With a Twist Ending

-Even though a twist ending is supposed to give the reader a jolt, in hindsight it should seem perfectly reasonable.
-The best ones seem inevitable and seamless.
+Even though a twist ending is supposed to give the reader a jolt, the best ones seem inevitable and seamless.

-Not all the twists are sudden, but they will all be surprising in some way.
+Not all the twists in these stories are sudden, but they will all be surprising in some way.

 Here are some great short stories with surprise endings.
 The endings aren't revealed here, only the set-ups.